BayooG/fastapi-template/README.md

-# fastapi_sqlalchemy_alembic
+# Second Opinion Backend

-This repo is used as a part of a tutorial to show how to use Fastapi and pydantic with Sqlalchemy, postgresql, Alembic(for migrations).
+This repo uses Fastapi and pydantic with Sqlalchemy, postgresql, Alembic(for migrations).

 The full article is published on medium [here](https://medium.com/@ahmed.nafies/fastapi-with-sqlalchemy-postgresql-and-alembic-and-of-course-docker-f2b7411ee396)